ThatOpen/engine_web-ifc/README.md

 ## Current Build

-The current live build of web-ifc is avaialble [here](https://thatopen.github.io/engine_web-ifc/build.zip).
+The current live build of web-ifc is available [here](https://thatopen.github.io/engine_web-ifc/build.zip).
 Using this allows you to test newest fixes before we make a release.
 If you wish to use this version then download the zip file and place the contents of the dist folder manually into your node_modules/web-ifc folder.
 I.e if you are using web-ifc-three then it will be node_modules/web-ifc-three/node_modules/web-ifc.
 Please note you must replace the javascript and the WASM.

 ## Requirements